kpratik2015/My-Notes/Javascript.md

 Answer is queueMicrotask wins.
 Tasks from queueMicrotask are called after the callstack is empty and before the event loop is called.
 Tasks from setTimeout are part of the eventQueue.

+JavaScript promises and the Mutation Observer API both use the microtask queue to run their callbacks, but there are other times when the ability to defer work until the current event loop pass is wrapping up.

 ### Passing primitive to function

 What will the code below output to the console and why?